jonathanbowen/jquery.dialogbox/README.md

     $('a.dosomethingawful').dialogbox({
         message: 'Are you sure you want to do this terrible thing?',
         focus: '#dialogbox_cancel', // id of cancel button
-        cancel: function() {
+        confirm: function() {
             // do something awful...
         }
     });

 #### Type:

-string, or anything else to focus in the first available field.
+String, or anything else to focus in the first available field.

 #### Default: